Wilson County, Kansas Extinct Towns

 Missouri Pacific Railroad sign board in Roper, KS.

 The town was started in 1886 when the Missouri Pacific Railroad was built.
 The post office moved from Greystone.
 The name changed from Sidell to Roper on February 10, 1891.
-It was located where two branches of the Missouri Pacific Railroad diverged, both going southward, about 12 miles northeast of Fredonia.
-A telephone system uniting Roper with all the nearby towns went into operation in 1901.
+It was located where two branches of the Missouri Pacific Railroad diverged, both heading south, approximately 12 miles northeast of Fredonia.
+A telephone system connecting Roper to nearby towns went into operation in 1901.
 In 1910, it had telegraph and express offices, a money order post office, and a population of 40.

 Sexton 1900 The post office order of change was rescinded after five months.